JonathanHelianthicusDoe/trash_ideas/README.md

 ###### pros

 - Weakens cogs.
-This can be a good thing when it&rsquo;s warranted, due to cogs being too powerful in comparison to toons.
+This can be a good thing when it is warranted due to cogs being too powerful in comparison to toons.
 - Not very invasive; all that need to be tweaked are damage and/or accuracy numbers.
 - Can be an effective way of balancing single-target and multi-target cog